Juris-M/jurism-docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of Jurism's great strengths is its ability to work with your web browser to recognize and grab bibliographic information contained in web pages.
-Let's do two web searches, one for an English book and one for a Japanese book, and add the results to our database.
-We need to start the Jurism application before doing the web search.

-The following video shows us creating a new collection in Jurism, then searching CiNii for a Japanese article, Japanese Amazon for an English book, Google Scholar for an English article, and Japanese Amazon again for a Japanese book on the subject of whaling.
+The following video shows us creating a new collection in Jurism, then adding four whaling-related items.
+We'll search CiNii for items about whaling and add a Japanese article by Morishita, go to Japanese Amazon to find information about Dolin's book in English, then to Google Scholar for one of Blok's articles in English, and finally back to Japanese Amazon to get details of Akamaine's Japanese book.
 You'll see how the items get added to the currently selected collection in Jurism.

 .. raw:: html